Miserlou/easy-expressions/README.md

 ## About

-_easy-expressions_ is a python regular expressions library with a [Python for Humans](https://speakerdeck.com/kennethreitz/python-for-humans) philsophy.
+_easy-expressions_ is a python regular expressions library with a [Python for Humans](https://speakerdeck.com/kennethreitz/python-for-humans) philosophy.

 Currently in alpha.
 More info soon.